rust-lang/rust/text/0000-sound-generic-drop.md

 [the Zook example], where the destructor's interaction with borrowed data is hidden behind a method call in the `fn drop`.

+## Near-complete parametricity suffices

+### Noncopy types

+All non-`Copy` type parameters are (still) assumed to have a destructor.
+Thus, one would be correct in noting that even a type `T` with no bounds may still have one hidden method attached; namely, its `Drop` implementation.

+However, the drop implementation for `T` can only be called when running the destructor for value `v` if either:

+ 1. the type of `v` owns data of type `T`, or

+ 2. the destructor of `v` constructs an instance of `T`.

+In the first case, the Drop-Check rule ensures that `T` must satisfy either Condition (A.) or (B.).
+In this second case, the freshly constructed instance of `T` will only be able to access either borrowed data from `v` itself (and thus such data will already have lifetime that strictly outlives `v`) or data created during the execution of the destructor.

+### `Any` instances

+All types implementing `Any` is forced to outlive `'static`.
+So one should not be able to hide borrowed data behind the `Any` trait, and therefore it is okay for the analysis to treat `Any` like a black box whose destructor is safe to run (at least with respect to not accessing borrowed data).

 ## Strictly outlives
 [strictly-outlives]: #strictly-outlives